 RECOMMENDED: 23 Best Apartment Dog Breeds

-Can Golden Retrievers Live in Apartments?
+Can Golden Retrievers Live in Your Apartment?

 Of course these are just a few examples of popular and common restrictions on dogs.
 In some cases, they may just outright ban all dogs regardless of breed, size or age.
 You won’t know unless you ask.

 That said, make sure to contact your apartment’s front office or landlord to confirm whether a Golden Retriever can actually live in your apartment first.
 From personal experiences of friends and family, there aren’t many places that would deny a Golden Retriever.